Nisticism/arithmetic-problem-randomizer/planning.md

  - Limit the number of incorrect answers:  This is a great idea.
 Technically I have done with by resetting the streak and the maximum value to 10 as soon as a single incorrect answer is given, but I could change that around a bit.
  - Brand the application:  Hmmmm ...
 Arithmetic Problem Randomizer?
- - _Anything_ else:  I also kept track of the total questions answered and the number of consecutive correct answers
+ - _Anything_ else:  I also kept track of the total questions answered and the number of consecutive correct answers.